nat-hill/comp646-final/README.md

-Accuracy metric:
+Accuracy metric choice:

 * MSE Makes sense here ( ex: $(1950 - 1955)^2$) means that a greater penalty is applied for a further guess.

-However, we decided to derive the loss function from the original game, chronophoto.app
+* However, we decided to derive the loss function from the original game, chronophoto.app